WingRiders/cardano-datum-registry/README.md

   - **File name format**: Ensures compliance with the lowerCamelCase naming convention and `.cddl` extension.
   - **CDDL validation**: Checks that each CDDL file is syntactically correct and conforms to the supported feature set.

-### How to test your schema locally
+### How to test your schema

-To ensure your CDDL schema works as expected, you can test it locally before submitting a pull request.
+To ensure your CDDL schema works as expected, you can test it locally or using hosted version before submitting a pull request.

+#### Test locally

 1. Install [bun](https://bun.sh/)